Mohaymen-ICT/ai-asr-simple-task/README.md

 ## Getting Started
 1. Fork or clone this repository.
 2. Open Google Colab: Go to [colab.research.google.com](https://colab.research.google.com) and upload/create your notebook.
-3. Download the `sample_audio.wav` from this repo and upload it to your Colab session (or access via GitHub URL).
+3. Download the `sample_audio.mp3` from this repo and upload it to your Colab session (or access via GitHub URL).
 4. Implement and test your ASR pipeline.

 Good luck!
 We're excited to see your solution.